SaraGarcesCespedes/QR-Code-Detector/README.md

 This process was carried out using **Collab** Pro and Python 3 with a Google Compute Engine backend (GPU).
 In the notebook *Train QR detection model.ipynb*, you can visualize the training process of the YOLOv8 model and the validation of the performance metrics obtained on the training, validation, and test datasets.

 The selected model was the one that achieved the best performance metrics during the training process.
-The following are the final metrics of this model:
+The following are the final metrics of this model in the validation dataset:

 | Precision | mAP50 | mAP50-95 |
 |-----------|-------|----------|